dgilliam/gilli-am/index.md

 ##Interests

-- Enjoys cooking, kiteboarding, scuba diving, mountain biking, home brewing, and hacking with AngularJS, Ruby on Rails, Rubymotion, public API’s and new web technologies
+- Enjoys cooking, kiteboarding, scuba diving, mountain biking, home brewing, and hacking with Ruby on Rails, Rubymotion, public API’s and new web technologies